-- 3.1.57 The Council operates a Choice Based Lettings (CBL) system called Homesearch for the allocation of rented affordable housing.
+3.1.61 The Council operates a Choice Based Lettings (CBL) system called Homesearch for the allocation of rented affordable housing.
 Intermediate housing products for sale, such as shared ownership, are currently allocated through the Help to Buy agent covering the West of England.
-100% of initial lettings of rented affordable homes will be allocated through Homesearch and a minimum of 75% of all relets. - 3.1.58 All initial and all resales of shared ownership or other low cost home ownership will be through the Help to Buy agent, Radian (www.helptobuysouth.co.uk) or any successor arrangements, to households who fulfil the occupancy criteria laid down in the Homesearch policy.
+100% of initial lettings of rented affordable homes will be allocated through Homesearch and a minimum of 75% of all relets.